What the flock knows that the birds do not: exploring the emergence of joint agency in multi-agent active inference: Discussion

 An open question, then, is how to bridge our minimal notion of joint agency with more sophisticated accounts used in cognitive science.
 A natural starting point is the \emph{good regulator theorem} \citep{conant1970every}, which states that any effective controller must embody a model of the system it regulates.
-The multi-agent systems we described do not \emph{have} a model of their collective behavior; rather, they collectively \emph{are} or \emph{become} a model of social action through their pattern of couplings.
+In the multi-agent flock we describe, no single bird possesses an explicit generative model of the flock’s collective behavior or its interaction with the environment.
+Instead, the flock’s generative model is implicitly distributed across the birds and their interaction patterns.
+In this sense, one can interpret this as the flock not \emph{having} a model of collective action but rather \emph{being}—or dynamically \emph{becoming}—such a model through the structured couplings among its constituent agents.
 More complex agents, by contrast, possess explicit internal models of collective behavior, with shared representations, goals, and intentions.
-Understanding how living systems evolve from \emph{being} to \emph{having} a model may shed light on the developmental and evolutionary origins of collective cognition.
+Understanding how living systems evolve from \emph{being} to \emph{having} a model may shed light on the developmental and evolutionary origins of collective cognition \citep{pezzulo2022evolution}.